That is true. It is also the least interesting way to understand him.

 Modern fans meet bowling mostly as cable inventory, streaming content, or nostalgia.
 Asher came through when the tour still depended on personality, repetition, and the sense that a national road life could create recognizable stars.
 He turned pro in the 1960s, kept winning through the 1970s, and remained attached to the game's official memory long after his peak competition years ended.

 That timing matters.
-If you were a top bowler in that era, you were not merely piling up numbers.
+If you were a top bowler in that era, you were doing more than piling up numbers.
 You were helping prove that the sport could sustain a tour identity, a television identity, and a hierarchy of names casual fans might actually recognize.

 Hall of fame status fits the career because the career had range